beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 });
 ```

-The last functionality this view is responsible for is handling the Cloudinary response and setting a cat's Cloudinary public ID.
+The last functionality this view is responsible for is handling the Cloudinary response and setting a cat model's Cloudinary public ID.
 Cloudinary sends various events to the input including progress and completion, to which you can bind functionality.
 In the demo, we're just binding to the 'fileuploaddone' event and setting a controller property when it's complete.
+Additional callback options can be found in the [jQuery File Upload documentation](https://github.com/blueimp/jQuery-File-Upload/wiki/Options#callback-options).

 ```js
 _this.$().bind('fileuploaddone', function (e, data) {